HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day5.md

 - [Choosing a good chart](http://extremepresentation.typepad.com/files/choosing-a-good-chart-09.pdf)-a reduced version: One-page PDF of making choices

 # Quiz 2
+Our Week 2 Quiz, covering readings from Day 4 and Day 5, will be available online from **9:00 am to 5:00 pm, on Monday, February 5th**.

+With every question in the quiz, you will have 90 seconds to complete.
+Once the time is up, you will be automatically advanced to the next page.
+So, please make sure you set aside enough time to finish the quiz in one seating.

+If you have any questions with the quiz, please don't hesitate to contact me (haiyan.jia@lehigh.edu).

+This quiz contains nine multiple-choice questions, plus one at the beginning that asks for your full name for grading purposes.

+To access the quiz, please click on the link below:
 <a target=_blank href=https://lehigh.co1.qualtrics.com/jfe/form/SV_3ZTeXXG1GFZr0bz>Quiz 2</a>

 ## Practice: In Class